passivestar/quickmenu/README.md

 ## Compatibility

-For blender `4.2.x` use the latest version
+For blender `4.3.x` use the latest version

+For blender `4.2.x` use version [3.1.4](https://github.com/passivestar/quickmenu/releases/tag/3.1.4)

 For blender `4.1.x` use version [3.0.10](https://github.com/passivestar/quickmenu/releases/tag/3.0.10)